Your Account

 Personal expenses such as toll calls, beverages from the drinks trolley and visitor meals will be charged to your account.

-Your invoice will be posted to you approximately five working days after discharge.
+Your invoice will be emailed to you approximately seven working days after discharge.
 All collection or legal costs incurred in recovering any debt will be charged to you.

 Patients with insurance

-If you had prior approval from your insurer, once you have received all the invoices relating to your surgery, you must complete a claim form and forward all this to your health insurer including all invoices.
+If you had prior approval from your insurer, once you have received all the invoices relating to your surgery, you must complete and send a claim form to your health insurer, along will all invoices.

 After the hospital has received payment from your insurance company, MercyAscot will then forward you a statement showing any amount outstanding that has not have been covered by your insurer.

-If you didn't have prior approval from your insurer, you will have paid the total estimated hospital costs on admission.
+If you didn't have prior approval from your insurer, you will have to pay the total estimated hospital costs prior to admission.

 You will be invoiced for any additional costs approximately seven working days after discharge, or notified of any refund.